Unbewohnte/FTU/README.md

 - -a [ip_address|domain_name] address to connect to (cannot be used with -s)
 - -d [path_to_directory] where the files will be downloaded to (cannot be used with -s)
 - -s [path_to_file|directory] to send it (cannot be used with -a)
+- -v print version text
-- -l for license text
+- -l print license

 ### ● Examples